honestappalachia/haps-docs/contact.rst

 Contact Us
 ==========

-You may contact the Honest Appalachia team through e-mail or secure chat.
+You may contact the Honest Appalachia team through email or secure chat.

-E-mail
+Email
 ------

 For non-sensitive inquiries, please use our general purpose account at